Quickstart ARC: towards distributed computing in a few minutes - token edition

 , arcsub

-etc) from the host running A-REX or from any other host in the network.
-In any case you must install the ARC client (steps 4 and 5)
+etc) from the host running A-REX or from any other machine by installing the ARC client in steps 4 and 5.

 [user ~]$ arcinfo -C https://arc.example.org/arex